SAP-samples/ui5-typescript-helloworld/README.md

 ## Limitations

 The ways how OPA tests are written in TypeScript are still being improved.
-When you base any work on this code, be prepared to adapt later.
+There might be a different option in the future but the current option continues to work!

 ## Known Issues